mingzilla/python_packaging/README.md

 # Python Packaging Example

+## Key Concepts

+* Virtual Env - Use Virtual Env, so that this project uses its own python (init.sh)
+* Activation - Virtual Env needs activating when used in command line, run a command to activate it (start.sh)
+* Python Path -

 ## Summary
 This project shows how to set up the package structure of a python project.
 It can be used as a python project template.
 The goal includes:
 * to be able to run a single test file from where the test file is
 * to be able to run all the tests in a project

+## Virtual Env

-### Use Virtual Env
+### Use Virtual Env - Summary of scripts

-* run init.sh - so that it creates a python environment for this project
+* run `init.sh` - so that it creates a python environment for this project
-* run start.ps1 or start.sh - so that it activates the environment and install dependencies
+* run `start.ps1` or `start.sh` - so that it activates the environment and install dependencies
-* run run_unit_tests.ps1 or run_unit_tests.sh - run all unit tests
+* run `run_unit_tests.ps1` or `run_unit_tests.sh` - run all unit tests

 #### Deleting a Virtual Env
 * simply just deactivate the env, and then delete the env folder